How easily can you identify a poor process flow?

 Poor process flows are rife.
 They may not have been rife, to begin with, but over time processes change and are not always reviewed.

 To help you identify poor process flows in your organisation, I have listed out 5 contributors, which in my experience, cause a lot of pain for the customer, internal and external.

 Where Process owners are not defined, agreed or even known (yes, some people don’t even know that they own a process), then there is no one responsible for the management of that process.

 A Process owner must be a subject matter expert and, in a position, where they know and feel how the process is performing.
 The Process owner can communicate effectively with other teams who influence the process (or are a recipient of the process), and they engage well to change and have a mindset for improvement and implementation.

 You’ve heard the saying “you can’t see the wood for the trees”, right?
 Processes are kinda the same.
 If you haven’t seen the process in action or don’t have the process documented, how do you know what’s happening and how good it is?
 More to the point, how do the Users know what the process is to follow?

 Like the ‘cheque man’, you don’t really know what’s going on in a process until you walk it, observe it, measure it and document it.
 Then have agreed periods where the process will be reviewed to identify any natural deviation that can creep in.
 Having a process drawn out on a wall with a group of people huddled around plotting the value and non-value added activity, is vital to its long term success.

-These things are real bad.
+These things are really bad.
 But what are they?
 A silo could be described as a couple of things:

 - Where multiple teams are involved in a process and each one contributes to the overall outcome, but these teams don’t work as ‘one’.
 Instead, they operate their own SLA’s, they are quite happy to pass work back ‘over the fence’ if it’s wrong, and they have very little consideration to the poor customer who just wants their product.